'Caucasians' Shirt Goes Viral for Mocking Redskins, Does Not Have Desired Effect

 However, it’s almost only white people who find the term “Redskins” derogatory.

 According to a Washington Post poll taken in 2016, 90% of Native Americans said they were not offended by the term.
-Of course, none of the prevented the media from intimidating the then-Redskins corporate sponsors from threatening to end their business relationships with the team unless they changed the name.
+Of course, none of that prevented the media from intimidating the then-Redskins corporate sponsors from threatening to end their business relationships with the team unless they changed the name.

 The Washington Football Team had a good first season, winning their division and clinching their first playoff berth in five years.